MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-sla-issues.md

 ### Reason

-When a holiday is configured, the status of the case is updated to *OnHold* to pause the case service level agreement (SLA).
-However, the pause functionality associated with the *OnHold* status doesn't function correctly.
+If a holiday is configured, the status of the case is updated to *OnHold* to pause the case SLA.
+However, the pause functionality associated with the *OnHold* status doesn't appear to function correctly.
 Therefore, the timer continues to run even on a holiday when it should be paused.

-Due to this, it includes the holiday hours, non-working hours, and pause time (only business hours) while projecting the SLA warning time or failure time.
+So, it includes the holiday hours, non-working hours, and pause time (only business hours) while projecting the SLA warning time or failure time.

 ### Resolution

-This is an intended functionality.
+The functionality is intended.
 Your organization defines business hours while scheduling working days and holidays.
 SLA warning time and failure time adhere to those settings and are calculated based on the defined hours.

 See the following scenarios to understand how the SLA *Warn* and *Failure* time is calculated: